 A Word to Get Moms Through

 A beautiful quality about the Bible is that it speaks to us where we are, touching us with personal meaning.
-This month we asked our Mom Mentors how God’s Word speaks into their lives day-to-day.
+We asked our Mom Mentors how God’s Word speaks into their lives day-to-day.
 You might find glimpses of your spiritual life here, too.

 Q: What is the Bible passage that speaks the most into your life these days as a mom and why?